-NO DEFICITS MINOR DEFICITS MAJOR DEFICITS Provide sufficient rationale for all pharmacological and non-pharmacological recommendations Sufficient rationale provided for all recommendations.
+NO DEFICITS MINOR DEFICITS MAJOR DEFICITS Treatment Plan Rationale for Secondary Problems Provide sufficient rationale for all pharmacological and nonpharmacological recommendations Sufficient rationale provided for all recommendations.
 Does not provide sufficient rationale for one recommendation.
 Does not provide sufficient rationale for more than one recommendation.
-Patient Education for Secondary Problems Provides patient education on all pharmacologic and non-pharmacologic recommendations.
+Patient Education for Secondary Problems Provides patient education on all pharmacologic and nonpharmacologic recommendations.
 Complete, concise, and accurate patient education in patient friendly language.
 Partially complete (misses one or two objectives) or not concise but IS accurate.
 Some areas of patient education are not patient friendly.
 Incomplete (misses more than two objectives) OR not accurate.
 Majority of patient education is not patient friendly.
-Inappropriate/ potentially harmful Monitoring for Secondary Problems Design a complete monitoring/follow-up plan Complete, concise, and accurate monitoring plan.
+Inappropriate/ potentially harmful Monitoring for Secondary Problems ● Design a complete monitoring/follow-up plan Complete, concise, and accurate monitoring plan.
 Partially complete (misses one objective) or not concise but IS accurate.
 Incomplete (misses two or more objectives) OR not accurate.
 Summary Care Plan (Not required for acute care cases.
 Optional for chronic disease state management cases only).
 Design a complete care plan to outline a timeline to implement recommendations for all problems.
 Reasonable follow-up plan to evaluate safety and efficacy of medication changes Indicates when all medication changes recommended in plan will take place Indicates potential medication changes (dose adjustments, additions, deletions) that may occur at follow up visits based upon patient response.
 Complete, accurate, and concise summary care plan for the "primary" problem and all secondary problems.
 (Not required for acute care cases.
 Optional for chronic disease state management cases only) Partially complete (misses one objective), not concise but IS accurate.
 Incomplete (misses two or more objectives) OR is not accurate.
-References provide appropriate evidence for recommendations References are cited at the end of the case using proper format Documents appropriate evidence-based practice guidelines when available or other primary literature Uses appropriate referencing format References complete and appropriate for plan (e.g. uses current evidence-based guidelines when available).
+Documents Evidence ■ References provide appropriate evidence for recommendations □ References are cited at the end of the case using proper format ■ Documents appropriate evidence-based practice guidelines when available or other primary literature ■ Uses appropriate referencing format References complete and appropriate for plan (e.g. uses current evidence-based guidelines when available).
 Correct format.
 Lacks appropriate references for one problem.
 Partially correct format.
 Lacks appropriate references for two problems.
 Incorrect format.
+Comments (please be specific on reverse) PRECEPTOR SIGNA ATURE DATE